josephsamela/Mosaic-for-Lego-Digital-Designer/README.md

   4. Open .lxf with LEGO Digital Designer 4.3

-![Starry Night](screenshots/starrynight.png?raw=true "Starry Night")
+![Starry Night](screenshots/starrynight.png?raw=true "Starry Night") Starry Night created from 48x48px jpg image - 2304 bricks, ~15x15in when built

-![Mona Lisa](screenshots/mona.png?raw=true "Mona Lisa")
+![Mona Lisa](screenshots/mona.png?raw=true "Mona Lisa") Mona Lisa created from 48x96px jpg image - 4608 bricks, ~15x30in when built

-![Sunday on La Grande Jatte](screenshots/park.png?raw=true "Sunday on La Grande Jatte")
+![Sunday on La Grande Jatte](screenshots/park.png?raw=true "Sunday on La Grande Jatte") Mona Lisa created from 150×100px jpg image - 15000 bricks, ~48x32in when built

 ###You call that a GUI?
   I'm working on it, calm yourself.
 I'm working on a launcher folks can drag-and-drop image files onto.